 With each passing day, spurts in scientific advancement are steadily propelling the world into a science fiction novella.
 Regrettably, technological development these days doesn't seem to be furthering jetpacks or flying cars, but has rather focused its efforts on ensuring device interconnectivity and ubiquity in our everyday lives.
 This has been reflected through the emergence of wearable tech, smart phones and activity trackers.
 At home or on the go, you'll find yourself plugged into the awaiting World Wide Web.
 Mark One, a San Francisco-based start-up tech company, has taken this technological shift a step further with the introduction of Vessyl, a new 'smart' cup capable of keeping track of your hydration habits and nutritional needs.

 The Vessyl sports a very sleek and smart design reminiscent of a small thermos.
 Apart from keeping your drink's temperature constant, it is capable of identifying virtually any kind of drink that you pour into it.
 It can even tell a part orange juice with pulp from orange juice without pulp, Pepsi from Coke and Gatorade Cold Blue from Glacier Freeze.
 As novel as this identification functionality may be, it does not seem particularly useful.
 The real power of Vessyl lies in further analyzing beverages for nutritional information.
 This includes the sugar, protein, caffeine and fat content of any drink poured into the cup.
-This functionality works just as well on a homebrewed tea as it would on a brand name, since the device relies on
+This functionality works just as well on a homebrewed tea as it would on a brand name, since the device relies on built-in sensor analysis

 as opposed to looking through a database of known drinks.